Ali-kanjo/Stone-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissors Game

 ## Overview
-This project is an implementation of the classic "Rock-Paper-Scissors" game written in C++. [cite: 1] It allows users to play against the computer in multiple rounds, tracking results and determining the final winner. [cite: 2] The project demonstrates various programming concepts and serves as an excellent example for beginners in programming. [cite: 3]
+This project is an implementation of the classic "Rock-Paper-Scissors" game written in C++.
+It allows users to play against the computer in multiple rounds, tracking results and determining the final winner.
+The project demonstrates various programming concepts and serves as an excellent example for beginners in programming.

 ## Features
-* Easy-to-use text-based user interface [cite: 4]
+*Easy-to-use text-based user interface
-* Configurable number of rounds (from 1 to 100) [cite: 4]
+*Configurable number of rounds (from 1 to 100)
-* Random computer choice generation [cite: 4]
+*Random computer choice generation
-* Tracking of individual round results and overall statistics [cite: 4]
-* Screen color changes based on round outcomes [cite: 4]
+*Tracking of individual round results and overall statistics *Screen color changes based on round outcomes
-* Replay option after completing rounds [cite: 4]
+*Replay option after completing rounds

 ## Requirements
 * C++ compiler (such as GCC or Visual C++)